PreciselyData/Private-Spatial-APIs/docs/faq/FAQs.md

    ```
 3. How to clean up the resources if the helm-chart installation is unsuccessful?
    <br><br>
-   Helm chart installation may fail if mandatory parameters are not specified or not overriding few of the default
+   Helm chart installation may fail if mandatory parameters are not specified.
-   parameters.
 Apart from mandatory parameters, you can always override the default values in
    the [values.yaml](../../charts/spatial-cloud-native/values.yaml) file by using the --set parameter.

    However, you can view the logs and fix those issues by cleaning up and rerunning the helm command.